Your Tier 4 Visa Application

-Should you decide to cancel your place then New College of the Humanities will withdraw its sponsorship under Tier 4 and will notify United Kingdom Visas and Immigration accordingly.
+Should you decide to cancel your place after receiving a CAS statement from NCH, then New College of the Humanities will withdraw its sponsorship under Tier 4 and will notify United Kingdom Visas and Immigration accordingly.
 The CAS reference number will be withdrawn.

 What if I need to defer my place?

-Should you wish to defer your place to the next intake then New College of the Humanities will withdraw its sponsorship under Tier 4 and will notify United Kingdom Visas and Immigration accordingly.
+Should you wish to defer your place to the next intake after receiving a CAS statement from NCH, then New College of the Humanities will withdraw its sponsorship under Tier 4 and will notify United Kingdom Visas and Immigration accordingly.
 The CAS number will be withdrawn.
 You will need to obtain a new CAS number from the College at the appropriate time and make a new visa application.
 Depending on your reasons for deferring your place, we may or may not issue you with a new CAS.

 Can I work in the UK while I am studying?